 The directors have identified that the key risks and uncertainties it faces relate to the risk of a decrease in the level of attendance and participation on the courses its runs and a reduction in donations it receives.
+The cessation of Covid -19 government supports which the company has availed in 2021 may result in a significant reduction in the charity's funding.
 Secondary risks include the potential increase in compliance requirements in accordance with company, health and safety, taxation and other legislation.